dyconv/dyconv-server-zero/README.md

 + Able to reply directly to interesting parts of the backlogs and revive conversations that never deserved to die.
 + Prevents off-topic or otherwise uninteresting conversations from dominating the channel and killing leagues of innocent conversations yet to be conceived.
 + Allows off-topic or otherwise subjectively uninteresting conversations to take place anyway, and provides methods for other people in the channel to notice them and join right in if that's what they're into.
-+ It's possible to have one on one conversations without going through the awkwardness or suffering the constraint of it being fully private, nor do you have to clog up any channel with very personally specific dialog.
++ It's possible to have one on one conversations without clogging the channel with impenatrably personal dialog, *and* without the awkwardness or constraint of it being fully private.

 [Things we might as well fix while we're at it]

 + You don't necessarilly need to host a fucking bouncer to have access to the backlog. [though public logging for channels can be optional, of course]
 + It's made easier to characterize and remember the people you're interacting with.
 There are two ways we could attack this.
-One is making it easy to review past interactions with a person.
+One is making it easy to review past interactions with a person, that lets you build up a profile on them organically and is basically equivalent to a log search.
 The other way to attack it is with user icons and more detailed public profiles.
-User icons could be simple geometric shapes, if you like[no dick pics up in your face, provides a consistent look, can assign a generated icon to users who couldn't be bothered configuring their own.].
+User icons could be simple geometric shapes, if you like[no wangs, provides a consistent look, can assign a generated icon to users who couldn't be bothered configuring their own.].
 Detailed user profiles are of course optional.
-+ being able to tell whether your friends are around[if that's information they grant you].

 PROBLEMS INTRODUCED